 So, what’s the beer flavor wheel?
 Just a tool, a brilliant symbol to remember when tasting beer.
 Not words to memorize literally, rather a classification of WHAT TYPES OF AROMAS AND FLAVORS LOOK FOR.

-LEARN TO RECOGNIZE: flaws, unintended characteristics, and on the contrary, ENJOY the qualities, the balance, style and finesse of your favorite beverage, every time you taste beer.
-Ultimately, you want to come up with your own terms, descriptors and judgment.
+LEARN TO RECOGNIZE: flaws, unintended characteristics, and on the contrary, ENJOY the qualities, the balance, style and finesse every time you taste beer.
+Ultimately, you want to come up with your own terms, descriptors and assessment.
 I hope this post has helped you to clarify some obscure scientific words used in the beer flavor wheel, and I hope you will HAVE FUN while training your palate.

 Please leave a question or comment, or share some tasting experience.